taliegarcia-zz/apptivist/TASKS.md

 Doing:
-- studying javascript for front end inspiration
+- creating more correct tag names for articles on site...to link with meetup and global giving

 To Do:
 - data model for tracking user actions on articles